navapbc/wic-participant-recertification-portal/analytics/README.md

 For each environment, do the following:

-1. Use terraform to deploy the environment as usual (see @TODO documentation).
+1. Use terraform to deploy the environment as usual (see [documentation](../docs/infra)).
 For matomo, be sure to wait several minutes to allow the docker entrypoint to complete
 2. Use the "Deploy" Github Action to build and deploy a docker image for matomo
 3. Navigate to the AWS Console for [ECS clusters](https://us-west-2.console.aws.amazon.com/ecs/v2/clusters?region=us-west-2) for the region you have deployed your environment to
   1. Click on the cluster for the environment you are setting up